 While I'm not a grammar nazi, if you don't even try, there's a better-than-even chance that I might grade your message and send it back.

-While I am okay with casual smokers, I have no interest in spending time around chain smokers.
-I hate the smell, and I like being able to breathe.
 Don't even bother if you're into illicit substances, Nigerian banking scams, or webcam shows.
 And if you're going to message me to tell me how beautiful you think I am, I HAVE A MIRROR!
 I SEE THROUGH YOUR LIES!